-1.5 Scope of this Manual
+1.6 Scope of this Manual

 This manual explains how a user, typically an epidemiologist, would use the RIF client to set up a new study, run the study and examine the results.
-In addition there is an appendix covering the statistical methods used by the RIF when a study is run.
+In addition, there is an appendix covering the statistical methods used by the RIF when a study is run.

 2. Background Considerations